Davidarias3/Davidarias3/README.md

 ## Hi there 👋

+Im David, a fourth year student at the University of Tennessee studying business analytics.
+I am proficient in software applications such as Microsoft Excel, RStudio, Tableau, Alteryx, Azure, and Microsoft Access.

+I am proficient in SQL and R and currently learning C#

+I am developing a Shiny App for my business analytics capstone course.

+You can also find me on [LinkedIn](https://www.linkedin.com/in/david-alexander-arias/)

 <!--
 **Davidarias3/Davidarias3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.